Information on the KöMaL Problem Solving Contests for 2019–2020

 To carry out an experiment, one can ask someone (a family member, classmate, or a friend) for assistance.
 Both the contestant's and the assistant's data should appear in the header of the documentation of the experiment.
-This year, for the first time, it will be possible for two contestants to cooperate and carry out an experiment together.
+In this competition, it is also allowed for two contestants to cooperate and carry out an experiment together.
 Members of the pair can have different grades or schools, and they should register for the type M contest independently.
-It is sufficient to submit the experiment documentation only once in each month, but the document header should always contain both names, schools, grades and emails.
+In the case of two contestants taking measurements together, the lab report should be uploaded by each of them individually, under his or her own name, and the the document header should show both names, schools, grades and emails every month.
 Points for the documentation will be awarded to both members of the pair.

 Type G contest–simpler theoretical problems in physics

 Type G problems are for students of grade 10 or below.
 These problems are recommended for contestants who find type P problems too difficult or unusual.
 Most type G exercises are similar to problems appearing in a regular curriculum, so here one can make good progress without advanced problem-solving skills.
 If you can handle type G problems confidently, then you are probably prepared to face type P problems.

 In each month, 4 type G problems are proposed together with their maximum points.
 You can freely choose which problems to solve, but only at most three of your solutions will be taken into account in the contest in any month, and disqualified solutions (see below for a definition), if any, are taken into account first.
 Type G problems are evaluated for three age groups: for grades below 9, for grades 9, and 10.